rfieldspittman/100-days-of-code/log2.md

 ### Day 14: April 22, 2020

 **Today's Progress**
-"You have completed Making Decisions in Your Code with Conditional Statements."
+Treehouse--"You have completed Making Decisions in Your Code with Conditional Statements."

 **Thoughts**